nathpicard/Dev-Logs/wk3.md

   1. the shock that is a result of seeing a unexpected visuals
   2. it's beautifully shocking

 -I like the idea of aesthetic as beautiful, or poetic as beautiful... but I also understand that my conception of beauty has been shaped by the world surrounding me.
-So maybe I do need to destroy in order to re-write what my idea of aesthetic beauty.
+So maybe I do need to destroy in order to re-write my idea of aesthetic beauty.

 ## Thoughts in class ##
 -